€ 180

 The Science Behind the Microscope

-The compound microscope was developed in the Netherlands in the late 16th century, with the first practical instrument attributed to Zacharias Janssen around 1590.
-But it was Antonie van Leeuwenhoek in Delft who, between 1674 and 1683, used a single-lens microscope of his own construction to make the first observations of bacteria, red blood cells, sperm cells, and protozoa — fundamentally expanding the known boundaries of living organisms.
-He communicated his findings to the Royal Society of London, which verified them and published them in the Philosophical Transactions.
-The development of achromatic lenses in the 19th century eliminated chromatic aberration and made the modern compound microscope possible.
-Today, electron microscopes resolve structures at the atomic level, but the optical microscope Van Leeuwenhoek perfected remains the daily instrument of histology, microbiology, and cell biology.
+The compound microscope was developed in the Netherlands in the late 16th century, with the earliest practical instrument attributed to Zacharias Janssen around 1590.
+Antonie van Leeuwenhoek in Delft used single-lens microscopes of his own construction between 1674 and 1683 to make the first observations of bacteria, red blood cells, sperm cells, and protozoa.
+He communicated his findings to the Royal Society of London, which verified and published them in the Philosophical Transactions.
+The achromatic objective lens, developed by Joseph Jackson Lister in 1830, eliminated chromatic aberration and made the modern compound microscope possible.

 Explore Related Lab Jewelry